vuejs/docs/src/guide/built-ins/transition.md

 2. Most modern browsers can leverage GPU hardware acceleration when animating `transform`.

 In comparison, properties like `height` or `margin` will trigger CSS layout, so they are much more expensive to animate, and should be used with caution.
-We can check resources like [CSS-Triggers](https://csstriggers.com/) to see which properties will trigger layout if we animate them.

 ## JavaScript Hooks {#javascript-hooks}